conneroisu/obsidian-tagist/README.md

 # Obsidian Obsidian Tagist Plugin

-Hello, this is Bing.
-I can help you develop a readme file for your Obsidian plugin.😊

 Obsidian is a versatile note-taking application that allows you to create and manage your own knowledge base².
 Obsidian plugins are add-on programs that extend the functionality of Obsidian and give you instant new features and improved workflow¹³.

 Your plugin sounds interesting.
 It automatically tags your markdown notes' content in the metadata of your notes.
 This can help you organize and search your notes more easily.